Jagadeesh1210/WikiStats/README.md

 By using this algorithm we can get the results which will be useful in different fields.

 //Test 1:
-#i want to know who is the most viewed actor in web(india).
+#i want to know who was the most viewed actor in web(india).

 So tried some popular names and applied to this algorithm.